warmstrongsr/warmstrongsr/README.md

 - ⚡ Fun fact: **I spent 12 years in the U.S. Army as a combat engineer.**

-- Quote of the year: “Most men lead lives of quiet desperation."
+- Quote of the year: “The mass of men lead lives of quiet desperation.
+What is called resignation is confirmed desperation.”
 Henry David Thoreau

 <h3 align="left">Connect with me:</h3>